House | 7 bedrooms | sleeps 12

 Ledge House is particularly well equipped with just about anything!
 Including, gas fired central heating, open fireplaces, books, bookcases, wind-screen TV, video, garden furniture, dishwashers, washing machine, tumble dryer, fridges, freezers, microwave, all normal smaller kitchen appliances, outside tables, chairs, barbecue, all bedding, linen, bath towels, etc.

-Pets are allowed by arrangement, there is No Smoking inside the house.
+Pets are allowed by arrangement at a small additional charge, there is No Smoking inside the house.

 Highchairs, stairgates and travel cots may be provided if requested at a nominal cost, if available, and need to be reserved.